y-scope/clp/components/webui/README.md

 This will run ESLint on the entire project's source code and report any linting errors.

 ## Automatically fixing linting errors

-To automatically fix linting errors that can be resolved by ESLint:

 ```shell
 npm run lint:fix